[HISTORY: Adopted by the County Council of Talbot County as indicated in article histories. Amendments noted where applicable.]

-Nothing in this ordinance shall be construed to modify or amend any requirements established by the Local Government Tort Claims Act, Courts Article § 5-301 et seq., as amended or modified from time to time.
+Nothing in this ordinance shall be construed to modify or amend any requirements established by the Local Government Tort Claims Act, Courts and Judicial Proceedings Article § 5-301 et seq., as amended or modified from time to time.
 This ordinance shall be construed as consistent with and complementary to all such requirements.
-Compliance with the requirements of this article shall not operate as a waiver, release, or relinquishment of any defense, right, privilege, or immunity otherwise available to the County or County representative.
+Compliance with the requirements of this ordinance shall not operate as a waiver, release, or relinquishment of any defense, right, privilege, or immunity otherwise available to the County or County representative.

 - Any decision, action, or failure to act by the County to which a claim relates, or arises from, or upon which a claim is based.

 - Talbot County, Maryland.